huangciyin/rxBus/README.md

     });

-`RPCWrapper` include all the rpc metadata, we invoking target service with this parameter. there is simple example about how to make rpc in client.
+`RPCWrapper` include all the rpc metadata, we invoking target service with this parameter. here is simple example about how to make rpc in client.

     Department department = new Department();
     department.setId(1);